Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Frequency Analysis

 \subsection{Spectrum Evolution During the Denoising Process}

 Analogous to Figure~\ref{fig:denoising}, we show the spectrum error evolution during the denoising process in Figure~\ref{fig:denoising_vs_diffusion}.
 Here, however, the error is computed relative to the spectrum of noised images at the corresponding step during the diffusion process.
 Similar to the denoising process, the spectra of the diffusion process are averaged over 512 samples.
 While the relative error is close to zero for a long time during the denoising process, the model fails to accurately reproduce higher frequencies towards $t=0$.
-More precisely, too many high-frequency components are removed, which explains why the sweet spot does not seem to be at $t=0$ but around $t = 10$ (see Figure~\ref{fig:denoising}).
+More precisely, too many high-frequency components are removed.

 One could think that, by stopping the denoising process early, \ac{DM}-generated images might be harder to detect.
 To test this hypothesis, we perform a logistic regression at every $0 \le t \le 100$ to distinguish real from increasingly denoised generated images.
 The model is trained using 512 real and 512 generated samples, from which 20\% are used for testing.
 We select the optimal regularization weight by performing a 5-fold cross-validation over $\big\{10^{k}\ \mid\ k \in \{-4, -3, \dots, 4\}\big\}$.
 Similar to Section~\ref{app:logistic_regression}, we compare the performance on pixels and different transforms.
 The results in Figure~\ref{fig:denoising_lr} do not indicate that around $t=10$ fake images are less detectable.
 In Figure~\ref{fig:denoising_examples} it becomes apparent that at this $t$ the images are noticeably noisier, which probably explains the increased accuracy.